dbt-labs/docs.getdbt.com/website/docs/reference/snapshot-configs.md

 <VersionBlock firstVersion="1.9">

-Configurations can be applied to snapshots using [YAML syntax](/docs/build/snapshots), available in Versionless and dbt v1.9 and higher, in the `snapshot` directory file.
+Configurations can be applied to snapshots using [YAML syntax](/docs/build/snapshots), available in [the dbt Cloud "Latest" release track](/docs/dbt-versions/cloud-release-tracks) and dbt v1.9 and higher, in the `snapshot` directory file.

 </VersionBlock>